PalisadoesFoundation/talawa-docs/README.md

 Follow these steps:

 **Note:** Install the latest stable version of Node.js on your system if you get a `The engine "node" is incompatible with this module.
 Expected version` message during the procedure below.
 You may need to use a custom repository for this.
+- Please bear in mind that to install docusaurus your system, a Node.js version 16.14 or above (which can be checked by running node -v) is required.
+Other requirements that pertains to the installation of docusaurus can be found [here](https://docusaurus.io/docs/installation)

 ```console
 $ sudo apt-get -y install npm